Destin Executive Airport: History

 The first landing at the airport occurred on October 13, 1961.
-Lucius Burch of Memphis, Tennessee, and two passengers came for a weekend of fishing.
-Formerly, he had to land in Crestview, Florida, which Burch described as a "terrible nuisance".
+Lucius Burch of Memphis, Tennessee, and two passengers, came for a weekend of fishing.
+Formerly, Burch had to land in Crestview, Florida, which he described as a "terrible nuisance".
 The field was being clayed by the county at the request of the Okaloosa Airport and Industrial Authority.

-Frank D. Duckett of Shalimar, Florida, announced that he had opened the area's first air charter service at a Playground Chamber of Commerce meeting on Dec.
+Frank D. Duckett, of Shalimar, Florida, announced that he had opened the area's first air charter service at a Playground Chamber of Commerce meeting on Dec.
 8, 1961.
-Duckett said that the 2,000-foot runway in Destin was being hard surfaced, lights were being installed and that fuel and maintenance service would be available.
+Duckett said that the 2,000-foot runway in Destin was being hard surfaced, lights were being installed, and that fuel and maintenance service would be available.
 He was arranging for rental cars to be parked at the airport for incoming planes.
-The service offered a Tri-Pacer 135, four seat aircraft, with other types of aircraft available based on the customer's needs.
+The service offered a Tri-Pacer 135, a four seat aircraft, with other types of aircraft available based on the customer's needs.
 Duckett said that the rates for the Tri-Pacer would be 5.5 cents per mile, per person, based on a full load of four persons.

+A control tower was built at the airport and opened in 2017.
+The tower was awarded the 2018 General Aviation Airport Project of the Year.

+In 2018, the airport was visited by Wings of Freedom, a flying memorial to World War II.
+Three 1940s era aircraft — a Boeing B-17 Flying Fortress, a Consolidated B-24 Liberator and a TF-51D Mustang Fighter — visited the airport for tours and flight tours.

+In January 2025, the airport hosted Florida Governor Ron DeSantis for a talk.

+2025 Lawsuits

+Racketeering Lawsuit

+In February 2025, the Okaloosa County Airports Director and a local businessman filed a lawsuit against a former business partner alleging he targeted them and tried to gain control of the Destin Executive Airport via extortion, malicious prosecution, and interference with business relations.

+The plaintiffs allege that the former business partner tried to bribe the Director in exchanged for continued enforcement of airport oversight measures, adding that the business partner attempted to illegitimately have the Director removed from his position.